ADDRESS: 160 NW Jackson Avenue, Corvallis, OR 97330

 WHAT THEY SELL: Locally brewed craft beer and pub food

 WHY YOU SHOULD GO: This community-oriented restaurant boasts world-class beers and elevated pub fare in a uniquely designed four-story renovated building that has sunset views overlooking Corvallis.
 Customers are encouraged to “eat and drink heartily” on Sky High’s heated porch, indoor dining room, indoor/outdoor bar, Tap Room and rooftop, which is open during the dry season.
-It’s no wonder that this downtown pub has become a popular gathering place in just three short years!
+It’s no wonder that this downtown pub became a popular gathering place in just a few short years!

 Scott, when did you decide to start your business?
 I’ve always wanted to build a brewery, the shiny tanks and all that beer, and make beer for American Dream Pizza.
 Sky High Brewing came from this idea.